Unearthing Ancient History in Tuscany

 To reconstruct the economic and social history of the city of Populonia, researchers must answer many complicated questions: When and where did iron smelting take place?
 How was the society of the city shaped by metalworking and trade?
 Who were the ancient people that lived and worked in the harbor, the mines, and the iron smelting industry?

 By joining this expedition, you’ll help fill in gaps in knowledge about the Populonia area.
-Your team will focus on one of two fascinating sites:
+Your team will excavate the Roman settlement of Poggio del Molino.

 Live the life of a professional archaeologist as you unearth artifacts, then clean and study them.
 You might also try rebuilding original objects from the fragments you’ve discovered.
 You’ll have an unparalleled chance to get close to Italy’s ancient past.